 Some within the Communist Party and the organs of state looked to the past for their inspiration and so promoted writers and artists whose ideas had become a hindrance to the development of the new Socialist man and woman.
 This meant that as time went on the reactionary elements in society sought to promote those ideas more and more and we see the struggle manifesting itself in the publication Chinese Literature.

-Until this publication, amongst all the others produced in the country, were brought under the control of revolutionary forces the incidences of the writers of ‘old ideas’ being disseminated would increase.
+Until this publication, amongst all the others produced in the country, was brought under the control of revolutionary forces the incidences of the writers of ‘old ideas’ being disseminated would increase.
 In the early 1960s these issues were being fought out but the revolutionary forces were still not confident enough to go fully on the attack.
-By 1966 it had gone too far and it was time to clamp down on these reactionaries and their counter-revolutionary activities.
+By 1966 it had gone too far and it became time to clamp down on these reactionaries and their counter-revolutionary activities.
 Thus was the Cultural Revolution born.

 A woman writer of distinction – the peasant writer Ju Chih-chuan